vfarcic/devops26/manuscript/02-intro.md

 The process started creating an EKS cluster right away.
 This will typically take around ten minutes, during which you won't see any movement in `jx` console output.
 It uses CloudFormation to set up EKS,as well as worker nodes, so you can monitor the progress by visiting the [CloudFormation page](https://console.aws.amazon.com/cloudformation/).

-Once the cluster is fully operational, `jx` will try to deduce your Git name and email.
-If it fails to do so, it'll ask you for that info.
-After that, `jx` will install `tiller` (Helm server) since that is currently the preferred mechanism for installing and upgrading applications in Kubernetes.

 The next in line is Ingress.
 The process will try to find it inside the `kube-system` Namespace.
 If it's not there (and it shouldn't be at this point), it'll ask you whether you'd like to install it.
 Type `y` or merely press the enter key since that is the default answer.

 Once we chose to install Ingress, the process installs it through a Helm chart.
 As a result, Ingress will create a load balancer that will provide an entry point into the cluster.

 Jenkins X recommends using a custom DNS name to access services in your Kubernetes cluster.
 However, there is no way for me to know if you have a domain available for use or not.
 Instead, we'll use the [nip.io](http://nip.io/) service to create a fully qualified domain.
-To do that, we'll have to answer with `n` to the question "`would you like to register a wildcard DNS ALIAS to point at this ELB address?`".
-As a result, we'll be presented with another question. "`Would you like to wait and resolve this address to an IP address and use it for the domain?`".
+To do that, we'll have to answer with `n` to the question *"would you like to register a wildcard DNS ALIAS to point at this ELB address?"*.
+As a result, we'll be presented with another question. *"Would you like to wait and resolve this address to an IP address and use it for the domain?"*.
 Answer with `y` (or press the enter key since that is the default answer).
 The process will wait until Elastic Load Balancer (ELB) is created and use its hostname to deduce its IP.

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.